univention/univention-corporate-server/doc/developer-reference/repositories.rst

    This variable is usually not set.

 :samp:`repository/online/component/{NAME}/username`
-   If the repository server requires authentication, the username can be entered in this variable.
+   ``DEPRECATED!`` Defines the username if the repository server requires authentication.
+   This variable should no longer be used.
+The username should be specified as a part of the URL configured in the ``server`` variable.

 :samp:`repository/online/component/{NAME}/password`
-   If the repository server requires authentication, the password can be entered in this variable.
+   ``DEPRECATED!`` Defines the password if the repository server requires authentication.
+   This variable should no longer be used.
+The password should be specified as a part of the URL configured in the ``server`` variable.

 :samp:`repository/online/component/{NAME}/version`
    This variable controls the versions to include, see :ref:`chap-repo-add` for